elianamusser/exploration/doc/ErrorHandling.md

 # Possible Errors:
 **Non-Compliant Input Formats**
-- non-numerical characters
+- non-integer characters
 - improper separator characters which aren't spaces
 - more or less than 3 fields per line
-- negative numbers
+- any negative numbers
 - for distances, < 0

 **Logical Input Errors**